Nicholasli1995/SNVC/README.md

 Refer to INFERENCE.md to use pre-trained weights and re-produce the quantitative results.

 ## TraceBox: a simple 3D bounding box visualization tool
 This is a simple self-contained python script for visualizing a set of 3D cuboids.
-It considers occlusion and uses simple ray tracing to obtain the visiblity of cuboid vertices (note the dashed lines).
+It considers occlusion and uses simple ray tracing to obtain the visibility of cuboid vertices (note the dashed lines).
 You can easily use this script in 3D object detection and 6DoF pose estimation projects.
 <p align="center">
   <img src="https://github.com/Nicholasli1995/SNVC/blob/main/imgs/visualization.png" height="200"/>
 </p>